ImpressionableRaccoon/airflow/docs/apache-airflow-providers-yandex/secrets-backends/yandex-cloud-lockbox-secret-backend.rst

     [secrets]
     backend_kwargs = {"yc_connection_id": "my_yc_connection"}

+If you do not specify any credentials,
-If no credentials specified, Lockbox Secret Backend will try to use default connection id ``yandexcloud_default``.
+Lockbox Secret Backend will try to use default connection id ``yandexcloud_default``.

 Lockbox Secret Backend will try to use default folder id from Connection, also you can specify the ``folder_id`` in the ``backend_kwargs``: